dmbarbour/glas/docs/GlasZero.md

         try [ Program ] then [ Program ] else [ Program ]       (cond)
         with [ Program ] do [ Program ]                         (env)

-### Binary Extraction

-The g0 syntax defines programs, and only defines data as an optional optimization.
-Binaries intended for extraction must be represented as streaming binaries - programs that write binary fragments.

 ## Extensions

 The g0 syntax should not be extended with anything that complicates the parser or compilation.
-The idea is to instead escape g0 by implementing language modules.
+The idea is to instead escape g0 by implementing new language modules.

-I would like to develop more languages in Glas with a Forth-like syntax, albeit with much better support for staged higher order programmng, metaprogramming, type annotations, local variables, etc..
-But we can also support lambda calculus, Kahn Process Networks, and many other program models.
+Higher-order programming, staged metaprogramming, type annotations, local variables, structured data, etc. can be supported given a suitable language module after we've bootstrapped g0.
+It is also feasible to also support lambda calculus, Lafont interaction nets, Kahn Process Networks, and various other program models via evaluation and acceleration.